timray674/website-content/post/javascript/javascript-promises/index.md

 })
 ```

-As you can see the promise checks the `done` global constant, and if that's true, we return a resolved promise, otherwise a rejected promise.
+As you can see the promise checks the `done` global variable, and if that's true, we return a resolved promise, otherwise a rejected promise.

 Using `resolve` and `reject` we can communicate back a value, in the above case we just return a string, but it could be an object as well.